Matter relative to quantum hypersurfaces: Introduction

 In this article, we develop a novel approach to a relational formulation of quantum field theory along the lines envisaged by Page and Wootters~\cite{pageEvolutionEvolutionDynamics1983,woottersTimeReplacedQuantum1984}.
 We begin with the Dirac quantization of PFT, which requires constructing Hilbert spaces characterizing both a matter field and the embedding fields.
-We then introduce sets of coherent states $\{\ket{\mathsf{X}}\}$ relative to subgroups of spacetime diffeomorphisms.
+We then introduce sets of coherent states $\{\ket{\mathsf{X}}\}$ relative to one-dimensional subgroups of spacetime diffeomorphisms.
 These coherent states are eigenstates of the quantized embedding field operators with eigenfunctions corresponding to coordinate functions defining definite hypersurfaces.
-These coherent states form a basis for the embedding Hilbert space whose elements are connected to one another by a group action, which is crucial for implementing the Page-Wootters formalism~\cite{woottersTimeReplacedQuantum1984,smithQuantizingTimeInteracting2017,smith_quantum_2020,hohn_trinity_2021, hohn_equivalence_2021, hamette_quantum_2020,de_la_hamette_perspective-neutral_2021}.
+The group structure of these coherent states is crucial for implementing the Page-Wootters formalism~\cite{woottersTimeReplacedQuantum1984,smithQuantizingTimeInteracting2017,smith_quantum_2020,hohn_trinity_2021, hohn_equivalence_2021, hamette_quantum_2020,de_la_hamette_perspective-neutral_2021}.
 Physical states $\ket{\Psi_{\rm phys}}$ characterizing the scalar field and embedding fields are constructed by promoting the classical phase space constraints to operators that annihilate $\ket{\Psi_{\rm phys}}$.
-Conditioning physical states on a specific coherent state $\ket{\mathsf{X}}$ of the embedding fields defines a state of the scalar field $\ket{\psi_\phi[\mathsf{X}]} \ce \bra{\mathsf{X}} \otimes \hat{I}_\phi \ket{\Psi_{\rm phys}}$, which is to be interpreted as the state of $\phi$ relative to $\mathsf{X}$.
+Conditioning physical states on a specific embedding state $\ket{\mathsf{X}}$ defines a state of the scalar field $\ket{\psi_\phi[\mathsf{X}]} \ce \bra{\mathsf{X}} \otimes \hat{I}_\phi \ket{\Psi_{\rm phys}}$, which is to be interpreted as the state of $\phi$ relative to $\mathsf{X}$.
 The conditional state is a wave functional that is shown to satisfy the Tomonaga-Schwinger equation, thus demonstrating the equivalence of the Page-Wootters formalism to standard formulations of wave functional dynamics in quantum field theory.
 In particular, we show that the foliation-independence of the integrated Tomonaga-Schwinger equation, which is usually attributed to the microcausality condition satisfied by the stress-energy tensor of the scalar field, is seen to be independently derived from the gauge invariance of physical states (see Fig.~\ref{fig:IntegrationOfTS}).